 The very first litter of Australian Labradoodle puppies was bred in, you guessed it, Australia in 1989 by a man named Wally Conron, who was the breeding manager for the Guide Dog Services in Australia.
 A vision impaired woman with a husband who was allergic to dogs had contacted Wally, to see if he could fulfill her request for a service dog.
 After numerous breedings between Poodles and Labrador Retrievers, Wally produced a puppy with an allergy friendly coat.
 This is when the breed became something highly sought after.

 One of the main reasons that the Australian Labradoodle breed is so popular is because they are a very smart and easy to train dog and their coat is non-shedding, making them allergy friendly and one of the more up and coming breeds today!
 The Australian Labradoodle breed was further developed with the infusion of other breeds into the line such as the American and English Cocker Spaniel to add other desirable traits.
-While originally developed in Australia, Chase Creek prides ourselves on being a responsible breeder and are dedicated to the continued development of this wildly wonderful breed.
+While originally developed in Australia, Chase Creek takes pride on being a responsible breeder and are dedicated to the continued development of this wildly wonderful breed.
 Please check out Wally Conron's story, as he tells it best!

 What is the difference between an Australian Labradoodle and a Labradoodle?